Short Programs

 About The Lecturers

-Devavrat Shah is currently a Jamieson career development associate professor with the department of Electrical Engineering and Computer Science, MIT.
+Devavrat Shah is currently a Jamieson Career Development Associate Professor with the department of Electrical Engineering and Computer Science at MIT.
 He is a member of the Laboratory for Information and Decision Systems (LIDS) and Operations Research Center (ORC).
 His current research interests include social networks and statistical inference.

-His work has been recognized with awards for papers in machine learning, networking, and operations research; the 2008 ACM Sigmetrics Rising Star award and 2010 INFORMS Erlang Prize; and recent press releases in The New York Times (on recommendation systems) and Forbes (on predicting trends in Twitter).
+His work has been recognized through paper awards in machine learning, networking, and operations research; career prizes 2008 ACM Sigmetrics Rising Star award and 2010 INFORMS Erlang Prize; and recent press releases in the New York Times (on recommendation systems) and Forbes (on predicting trends in Twitter).

 Dr. Dahleh is interested in problems at the interface of robust decisions, filtering, information theory, networks, and computation.
 In addition to methodology development, he is interested in the application of distributed control in the future electric grid and the future transportation system with particular emphasis in the management of systemic risk.
 He is also interested in various problems in social networks including information propagation over complex networks, global games and application to revolution models, and various connections to health care.